Stock market today: Asia shares gain as BOJ stands pat

 The central bank did remove its “forward guidance” that pledged to keep key policy interest rates at current or lower levels.
 It said it would needs up to 18 months to to conduct a review of monetary policy guidance.

-Facebook’s parent company did some of the heaviest lifting, jumping 13.9%.
+Facebook’s parent company jumped 13.9%.
 Meta beat analysts’ estimates for profit during the first three months of the year and also gave a forecast for revenue that topped expectations.

 A separate report showed that fewer workers applied for unemployment benefits last week, raising hopes that the job market may remain resilient as other areas slow.